Things to do

 Another great family beach with beautiful views, golden sand and a great beach cafe.
 What else do you need?

-A mile-long white sandy beach that is popular with surfers and families.
+A mile-long sandy beach that is popular with surfers and families.

 Yes, we have an ice cream factory producing quality cornish ice cream from its own dairy farm just a short distance away from Gwendreath.
 Yes, we try very hard not to go there every day.